srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :class: with-shadow float-left

-.. admonition:: Step 1
-      Prepare the heat cartridge, the thermistor and the silicone tube
+|\   Prepare the heat cartridge, the thermistor and the silicone tube

 |